desktop computer with Claim MD website on the screen

 Now if you’re saying to yourself, “okay wait a second, I don’t even know what a clearinghouse is..?
 Apparently, I need one…?
 How the heck do I figure all this stuff out??” — no worries fellow RD, allow me to help.

 Billing insurance may feel complicated and scary, but take it from me.
-I am a prime example of a provider who swore up and down I would never have an insurance-based practice…. to being a provider who runs a primarily insurance-based practice 😅 And if I can do it, I KNOW you can do it too.
+I am a prime example of someone who swore up and down I would never have an insurance-based practice…. and look at me now, I’m a provider who runs a primarily insurance-based practice 😅 And if I can do it, I KNOW you can do it too.

 By the way, this article assumes you already have your insurance contracts set up (if not – that’s a topic for another day!).
 Let’s get into it.